 Many of the MPs have in the other two terms convened informal seminars for any St Antony's students wishing to take part, and several of them have arranged for groups of students from the College to visit the House of Commons.
 The Parliamentarians' presence in the College (from late Tuesday afternoon until after High Table that evening) has helped to keep resident Antonians in touch with the politics of the 'real world' and it has given the MPs access to arguments that, at their best, are more analytical and also based on more specialised knowledge, than they would generally encounter in the Commons.
 Other advantages to both sides include the fact that some of the MPs have consulted specialists in one or other of the College Centres when they wished to better briefed on a particular country, while our Parliamentary Fellows have, for example, helped out when graduate students in this most international of Oxford Colleges have encountered excessive delays in the renewal of visas.
 Former Visiting Parliamentary Fellows have also hosted social events in the House of Commons for London-based Antonians.

-From the launch of the Fellowship in 1993 until 2005 the Governing Body's co-convenor was Archie Brown.
-From the 2005 till 2008, he was succeeded by Dr Alex Pravda, who has previously served as a Special Adviser to the House of Commons Foreign Affairs Committee.
+From the launch of the Fellowship in 1993 until 2005 the Governing Body's convenor was Archie Brown.
+From the 2005 till 2008, he was succeeded by Dr Alex Pravda.
 From academic year 2008-9, the co-convenor was Professor Robert Service, who was succeeded by Dr Tim Power in 2015.
 Professor David Marquand and Dr Phyllis Starkey, both of whom are former MPs, have also served as valuable co-convenors.

-Our current Visiting Parliamentary Fellows for 2016-2017 are Lord (Ray) Collins and Lady (Kate) Rock.
+Our current Visiting Parliamentary Fellows for 2018-2019 are Lord (George) Bridges (Conservative) and Lord (Stewart) Wood (Labour).